QuentinRa/blog.quentinra.dev/info/php/theme/sessions.md

 **Server-side**.
 Since someone that logged out can still log again using the same session id (without passing by the login form).
-It's sometimes used in hacking but for that you need to get the sessions id and that's hard to get.
+It's sometimes used in hacking but for that, you need to get the session id and that's hard to get.